 - a.
 Commercial and/ or promotional activities are not allowed in the RC.
-Sale of any goods and services is prohibited without prior approval of the SAO. - b.
-Mass distribution of promotional items without prior approval of the RCU is prohibited. - c.
-Only posters with the stamp of the SAO-RC can be placed in designated areas.
+Sale of any goods and services is prohibited without prior approval of the SAO. - Mass distribution of promotional items without prior approval of the RCS is prohibited. - Only posters with the stamp of the SAO-RC can be placed in designated areas.